jediemil/jediemil/README.md

-1. Create a lot of projects
+1. Start a new project
+2. Make good hardware and ruin it with terrible code
-2. Forget to upload them to git
+3. Forget to upload it to git
-3. **Documentation is optional**
+4. **Documentation is optional**
-4. Never finish projects
+5. Repeat steps above before the last project is finished
-5. Profit.
+6. Profit.

 <!--
 **jediemil/jediemil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.